 With all due respect to Breaking Bonaduce, never before have the emotional resonances of growing up as a child star been given such exquisite voice.
 Fronting Rilo Kiley, Lewis delivers indieland's sultriest big-picture rock; accompanied by the cucumber-cool Watson Twins, she breezes through the back pages of country soul with an easy but therapy-deep self-awareness, musing philosophically about financing her mom's addictions and seeking God with the winks and fireworks you'd expect from Hollywood.
 If celebreality has cultural currency, this album is it.
 N.C.

-If Hot Chip broke up tomorrow, they'd always be remembered for two things: (1) inventing a pop-electronic-soul-disco genre that even the most adjective-addled music fan couldn't properly describe, and (2) creating one of the best dance-till-you're-down anthems of all time with "Over and Over," the chorus of which will stay in your temporal lobe until someone physically reaches in and scoops it out.
-The Warning is hot-blooded music that's sometimes a bit frigid -- they are British, after all -- but on songs like the ballad "Look After Me," it's also filled with heartfelt charm.
+If Hot Chip broke up tomorrow, they'd always be remembered for two things: (1) inventing electronic-soul-disco genre that even the most adjective-addled music fan couldn't describe, and (2) creating one the best dance-till-you're-down anthems of all time with "Over and Over," the chorus of which will stay in your temporal lobe until someone physically reaches in and scoops it out.
+The Warning is hot-blooded music that's sometimes a bit frigid — they are British, after all — but on songs like the ballad "Look After Me," it's also filled with heartfelt charm.
 B.R.

-It's official: MMJ are the greatest act in jam-band land.
+It's official: MMJ are the greatest band in jam-band land.
 Why?
-As this skull-exploding live double disc proves, it's because they know head music involves more than just noodly interplay.
-It's about guitar textures deep enough to get lost in, straightforward melodies that go directly to your pleasure center, and vocals -- in this case, Jim James' glorious high tenor -- that go straight to your heart.
+As this skull-exploding live double disc proves, it’s because they know head music involves more than just noodly interplay.
+It’s about guitar textures deep enough to get lost in, straightforward melodies that go directly to your pleasure center, and vocals — in this case Jim lames' glorious high tenor — that go straight to your heart.
 And not always gently: James unleashes shouts here that rate with Roger Daltrey's epochal holler in "Won't Get Fooled Again."
-In the end, MMJ aren't really a "jam band"; just a hairy, old-fashioned rock outfit that does everything right.
+In the end, MMJ aren't really a "jam band" — just a hairy, old-fashioned rock outfit that does everything right.
 W.H.

 With his fifth album, Ghostface applied his ever-evolving "crying style" and dizzying, free-associative narration to the cold world of cocaine rap.
 Fishscale is about the sorrow of a dealer, from getting an ass-whipping to the pitfalls of pushing major product to fever dreams about being lost underwater (where he encounters Noah's Ark, the Titanic, SpongeBob, and mermaids with "Halle Berry haircuts").
 Nothing gets Ghost in an emo state of mind like the warm glow of the soul records he remembers from his youth, and with indie/underground producers MF Doom and Jay Dee providing an almost nostalgic, sample-based backdrop, the album sounds like a man on his last legs, groggily spilling stream-of-consciousness rhymes all over a '70s jukebox.
 C.R.

-England's biggest Internet success story couldn't be named more appropriately: Beneath the scenester cool and post-Pavement guitar fuzz, Whatever People Say I Am (a commercial smash at home, where it debuted at No. 1) is exuberant teenage garage pop that's as pure as if it were invented for TV -- see The Monkees.
+England's biggest Internet success story couldn't be named more appropriately: Beneath the scenester cool and post-Pavement guitar fuzz, Whatever People Say I Am (a commercial smash at home, where it debuted at No. 1) is exuberant teenage garage pop that's as pure as if it were invented for TV — see The Monkees.
 Like Seth Cohen on The OC or Kristin Cavallari on Laguna Beach, frontman Alex Turner captures the tricky vagaries of youth in language pithier and more clever than any real 19-year-old could muster.
-As distillations of his generation's casual nihilism go, "I want to see all of the things that we've already seen" (from opener "The View From the Afternoon") works quite efficiently.
-Increasing the music's emotional impact, Turner often saves his sweetest melodies -- like the one in "Riot Van," an ironic ode to "those silly boys in blue" -- for his harshest tales.
+As distillations of his generation's casual nihilism go, "I want to see all of the things that we've already seen" (from opener "The View From The Afternoon") works quite efficiently.
+Increasing the music's emotional impact, Turner often saves his sweetest melodies — like the one in "Riot Van," an iconic ode to "those silly boys in blue" — for his harshest tales.
 I bet he looks good on your MySpace.
 M.W.